BlueStamp-Engineering-2022/Kushaan_BSE_Project/index.md

 [![Starter Project](https://i3.ytimg.com/vi/L3kJnsrzHWM/sddefault.jpg)](https://youtu.be/L3kJnsrzHWM "Starter Project")

 My starter project was the TV-Be-Gone.
 It was really fun learning how to solder.
-I learned that flux os really hard to get off a board.
+I learned that flux is really hard to get off a board.